Microchip-MPLAB-Harmony/quick_docs/basic/mplab_harmony_3_configurator/readme.md

 	- [Active Components, Project Graph and Configuration Options](#Active-Components,-Project-Graph-and-Configuration-Options)
 	- [Remove component](#Remove-component)
 	- [Available Components](#Available-Components)

 ## <a id="Installation"> </a>
 ## Installation

-The MHC is available as a plugin extension to the [MPLAB® X IDE](https://www.microchip.com/mplab/embedded-software-center) and as a standalone Java application for use with other tool suites (see here for details).
+The MHC is available as a plugin extension to the <a href="https://www.microchip.com/mplab/embedded-software-center" target="_blank">MPLAB X IDE </a> and as a standalone Java application for use with other tool suites (see here for details).
 Regardless which form you choose, there are some prerequisites that you must have installed first.
-Additionally, you will need to have a supported [32-bit MCU board](https://www.microchip.com/DevelopmentTools/Listing/90e9a9ef-2db3-488b-b74c-956604bc395e) on which to program, run, and debug your application.
+Additionally, you will need to have a supported <a href="https://www.microchip.com/DevelopmentTools/Listing/90e9a9ef-2db3-488b-b74c-956604bc395e" target="_blank">32-bit MCU board </a> on which to program, run, and debug your application.

 ### <a id="Prerequisites-for-MHC-use-as-an-MPLAB®-X-IDE-Plugin"> </a>
 ### Prerequisites for MHC use as an MPLAB® X IDE Plugin

-- Install the MPLAB® X IDE, available from www.microchip.com/mplab.
+- Install the <a href="https://www.microchip.com/mplab/mplab-x-ide" target="_blank">Microchip MPLAB X IDE</a>.
+	- Refer <a href="https://microchipdeveloper.com/mplabx:installation" target="_blank">Installing MPLAB X IDE</a> guide
-- Install the XC32 C/C++ compiler for support of all Microchip 32-bit MCUs, available from www.microchip.com/xc32.
+- Install the <a href="https://www.microchip.com/mplab/compilers" target="_blank">MPLAB XC32/32++ C Compiler</a> compiler for support of all Microchip 32-bit MCUs.
+	- Refer <a href="https://microchipdeveloper.com/xc32:installation" target="_blank">Installing MPLAB XC32 Compiler</a> guide
 ### <a id="Installing-MPLAB®-Harmony-Configurator-from-the-Microchip-Plugins-Update-Center"> </a>
 ### Installing MPLAB® Harmony Configurator from the Microchip Plugins Update Center

 The MHC is not automatically installed with MPLAB® X IDE.
 You will need to take additional steps to download and install it through Microchip Plugins Update Center: